Questions? Contact Beth Smith, Financial Aid Manager Seattle University School of Theology and Ministry 206-296-5338, email@example.com.

 Applicants must submit an Application Form and Reference Form before March 15th directly to the Disciples Home Missions office.
 For more information, click here.

 First-year students entering may substitute the regional minister with a reference from a recognized executive minister of racial ethnic ministries of the Christian Church (Disciples of Christ) in the United States and Canada.
 No referent can be a relative.
 It is each applicant’s responsibility to ensure ALL required materials are received by Disciples Home Missions, Office of Scholarships, by the stated deadlines.
-Thus, applicants may want to check with office with sufficient time before deadline to make sure their materials have been received, if they have any questions.
+Thus, applicants may want to check with the office with sufficient time before the deadline to make sure their materials have been received, if they have any questions.